 Will Brushing With Only Water Work?

-In general, brushing with only water can help to remove some food particles and bacteria from your mouth, but it is not as effective as using a toothpaste.
+Brushing with only water can help to remove some food particles and bacteria from your mouth, but it is not as effective as using a toothpaste.
 This is because the toothpaste contains ingredients that are designed to fight tooth decay, remove plaque, and kill harmful bacteria.

-Brushing with water alone may not be enough to remove the stubborn plaque that are stuck to the surface of your teeth.
+Also, brushing with water alone may not be enough to remove the stubborn plaque that are stuck to the surface of your teeth.
 This is especially if you consume sugary or acidic food and drinks regularly.
 If for any reason you are unable to use a toothpaste, brushing your teeth with water is still better.

-To get the most out of brushing, make sure to brush thoroughly for at least two minutes, paying special attention to all surfaces of your teeth, including the front, back, and chewing surfaces.
 However, do not use a mouthwash to substitute water as most mouthwash contains a high level of alcohol.
-When left in the mouth for an extended period, mouthwash can cause a burning sensation in the gums and cheek and lead to mouth sores.
+When left in the mouth for an extended period, mouthwash can cause a burning sensation in the gums and cheek, and lead to mouth sores.

 Takeaway